 The Graduate School of Humanities of the University of Amsterdam offers a broad range of Master’s programmes in media, history, literature, linguistics, philosophy, heritage studies and arts and culture.
-It provides cutting edge education that is strongly grounded in innovative research.
+It provides cutting-edge education that is strongly grounded in innovative research.

-Our regular Master’s degree programmes taught in Dutch and English are comprised of advanced courses in a specialised field of the Humanities.
-These provide students with a broad education and equip them with the necessary academic skills for a career within or outside of the academia.
+Our one-year Master’s degree programmes taught in Dutch and English are comprised of advanced courses in a specialised field of the Humanities.
+These provide students with a broad education and equip them with the necessary academic skills for a career within or outside of academia.
 Participants have the opportunity to take one or two electives from a wide range of specialisations.

-Our research Master’s programmes prepare students for entry into a related PhD programme at the University of Amsterdam or elsewhere.
+Our Research Master’s programmes prepare students for entry into a related PhD programme at the University of Amsterdam or elsewhere.
 The programmes provide students with a broad education in a specific field and give them the opportunity to gain research experience in a specific area.

 As a rule, students with a Master’s degree wishing to enter a Research Master’s programme directly related to their intellectual background should be able to complete the programme within one year.